GianlucaGuarini/amp-vs-pwa-vs-HTML/README.md

 Amp pages render initially fast but they take almost 3 times longer compared to the normal HTML pages to become interactive.
 HTML and PWA (with scripts loaded asynchronously) pages using SSR will perorm almost the same.

+## Site notes

+You you came here you might be interested also in checking [the-cost-of-native-javascript-modules](https://github.com/GianlucaGuarini/the-cost-of-native-javascript-modules)